skip to main content

 How Much Data Does Zoom Use?

-But that isn’t too much data damage if you’re only on Zoom once or twice a week.
+But that isn’t too much data damage if you’re only on Zoom once or twice a week, especially if you are logging on from a computer instead of a phone or tablet using mobile data.
 And you can easily limit your data usage by reducing your video quality or turning off your video during calls altogether.

 We calculated how much data Zoom requires and worked out some methods to conserve data on Zoom.
 Read on for the ultimate guide to managing your data usage on Zoom.